chilliwebs/MineControlRemote/README.md

 * mctools==1.1.2
 * The Port 3210 needs to be open on the streamers computer

-## Usage
-In order for StreamCraft to work you need to have the StreamCraft twitch live popout window open, and the streamcraftremote running on your streaming computer.
-You can open this window from your "Stream Manager", on the right side there are "Quick Actions" and StreamCraft should be visible (if you installed it under "Extensions -> My Extensions").
-There are 3 different ways to run the streamcraftremote service: windows exe, python script, and Docker container.

 ### Windows
 Download the pre compiled version of streamcraftremote.exe under Release (https://github.com/chilliwebs/StreamCraftRemote/releases/tag/1.0.0).
 And double click the streamcraftremote.exe.
 It will open a command terminal and also create a log of transactions and actions triggered by your viewers under streamcraftremote.log